405 LB Power Fishing Magnets Magnetic Fishing Magnets

 What makes the best magnet for magnet fishing?
-This is how we see it at CMS: The best magnet fishing magnets have a reinforced stud.
+This is how we see it at CMS: The best magnet fishing magnets for sale have a reinforced stud.
 Unless the area where the stud enters the fishing magnets casing is double reinforced, you may lose your fishing magnet just due to catastrophic mechanical failure.
 Any of the CMS family of fishing magnets are hands down the best fishing magnet to buy.

 The best magnets for magnet fishing are in the medium weight range.
 The reasoning for this is the fishing magnets need to be strong in order to attach itself to the metal underneath all of the silt at the bottom of the lake.
 However, if it is too strong (more than about 500 lbs) and attaches to something large you may not be able to bring it in.
 The other part to this is that the parachute cord typically used for magnet fishing magnets is rated at 550 lbs. tensile strength.